 Dr Evil wants to own the entire world.
-This is a good example of lifestyle inflation.
+This is an extreme example of lifestyle inflation.

 Dr Evil started off as a boy happily playing outdoors in the woods with the other children with a toy gun.
-But over time he seeks happiness from ever-increasing purchases of consumer gadgets.
+But, over time, he gets hooked on ever-increasing purchases of consumer gadgets.
 Trapped on the hedonic treadmill, he moves on to laser beams.
 A few years go by and its only by having a space station that he can get that new stuff buzz again.

 3. Poor numeracy

 Dr Evil, like most consumer suckers, over-estimates how much is enough to be happy and to achieve financial independence.
 Dr Evil doesn’t realise that financial independence does not require trillions…or even billions to achieve.
 All he actually needs to do to retire is get his annual expenses down as low as possible and then accumulate say 25x this amount.

 Dr Evil has a hard time visualising large amounts of money and is sometimes confused by the simple maths of financial independence.
 He doesn’t really understand how FI seekers benefit from the aggregation of marginal gains and the magic of compound interest.

 4. Scarcity mindset